-She became a coach when her competitive playing days were over and is now working with China’s top women’s curling teams as they prepare for a home Winter Games at Beijing 2022.
+She became a coach when her competitive playing days were over and worked with China’s top women’s curling teams to prepare for Beijing 2022.

 The right winger was a member of the Peepeekisis First Nation in Saskatchewan and is Canada’s first Indigenous Olympic gold medallist.
 His accomplishment was not widely recognized until after his passing in 1982 when family members discovered old artifacts in boxes, including his Olympic gold medal.